 These two outer lines expand and contract depending on the volatility of the given asset.
 Markets tend to trade in bullish or bearish trends or ranging and trading sideways.
 So, one of the reasons the Bollinger Band tool was designed is to monitor the price action more closely, by trading the channel that encompasses the trading activity from both sides.

 The two main goals of this indicator are to convey the market message on the volatility and to define high (resistance) or low (support) on a relative basis.
-When the two outer lines are contracting and narrowing down, the volatility is lower, which usually means that the market is ranging and consolidating – the so-called “Bollinger Band squeeze”.
+When the two outer Bollinger bands are contracting and narrowing down, the volatility is lower, which usually means that the market is ranging and consolidating – the so-called “Bollinger Band squeeze”.

 A sharp change in the market behavior is likely to lead towards the squeeze breakout.
-Some traders use this as a signal that the consolidation phase is over and the market is breaking out.
+Some crypto traders use this as a signal that the consolidation phase is over and the market is breaking out.
 In this regard, they enter trades in the direction of the breakout and use the broken line as a support/resistance.

 Trading Bollinger Band in crypto markets